 The scientific method has been used extensively since the 17th century as a process by which scientists "do science" in the real world.
 It has been used to discover many incredible things about the world around us.
 The scientific method is a constant process: one discovery can lead to many more questions which, when investigated, can lead to more answers.
-Depending on the level of your students, your district's curriculum, and other factors, the steps outlined below may not match what you teach.
+Depending on the level of your students, your district's curriculum, and other factors, the steps outlined below may not exactly match what you teach.
 However, the process should still match conceptually.
 In addition to a summary of the key steps of the scientific method, there are suggested activities to get your students engaged in thinking about science in the real world.

-We all do this all the time, from the second we wake up to the second we go to sleep.
-Children from a very young age take on the role as scientists, making careful observations of the world around them.
+Everyone does this all the time, from the second we wake up to the second we go to sleep.
+From a very young age, children take on the role as scientists, making careful observations of the world around them.
 Storyboard That can be used to describe these observations in the form of short comics.
 Observations aren't just things we see with our eyes.
 They include a whole different range of things, and include things we feel, smell, taste, touch, or hear.
 They can also come from information gathered using scientific equipment, such as microscopes, thermometers, and seismometers.

 Questions can be based on anything, although some questions are easier to answer than others.
 One of the most important parts of scientific inquiry is thinking about the "hows" and the "whys".
 Coming up with questions can be a great activity to complete with your students.
 Have students come up with a mind map storyboard of any questions they have about the world, or narrow down questions to a specific topic.
 Depending on the age of your students, you may notice these questions often overlap!